Fisher Answers Questions

 How high is the fence?
 Can dogs get out if they want to?

 The perimeter fence is 5-6 feet high.
-The staff do regular checks of the fence just to make sure no one is digging in or out (party poopers! ) As far as I and most of the other dogs are concerned, there is too much fun inside the fence to think about trying to get outside of it (except for that one Great Pyrenees who figured out how to unlatch the front gate…).
+The staff do regular checks of the fence just to make sure no one is digging in or out (party poopers!)
+As far as most of the other dogs and I are concerned, there is too much fun inside the fence to think about trying to get outside of it.
 That’s why our people always say “Dogs must be supervised when on the grounds” and “Keep all gates closed at all times”.
 Otherwise we could come and go and visit all the other cabins and dogs and see what kind of treats are in their houses and even zip out the gate while a car is going through – again, party poopers!
 There is an electronic, push button gate system with two gates, so please have your people be patient and wait for one gate to close before opening another.
-Oh, there is also a gate outside the front door at Bo’s Hideaway – it leads to the world, so your people will want to remember to keep that one closed, too.
+Oh, there is also a gate outside the front door at Bo’s Hideaway and Fisher’s Cabin – they lead to the world, so your people will want to remember to keep those closed, too.

 Can dogs swim in the pond?

 YES!
 YES!
 YES!
 Especially if there’s a ball in the pond – that’s the best time to swim.
 And we even let people swim in the pond, but they should stay out of our way…especially if there’s a ball in the pond.
 And definitely, NO DIVING!
-There is even a paddleboat (people life vests are on the barn porch).
+There is even a paddleboat (people life vests are on the barn porch or can be requested at the office).
 It is easy to walk in and out at the beach if you are the timid type (but I prefer to take a flying leap off the banks).
 The pond is tested every year for cleanliness and has fish for catch and release, as long as you make sure no hooks are left behind where we can get into them.
 Hooks in my paws?
 No thank you!
 The one thing that is weird is that in the winter the pond water gets hard and sometimes the ball rolls out onto the pond without splashing.
-Then I get yelled at not to follow it into the pond, which is hard to do, but my people say very important!!
+Then I get yelled at not to follow it into the pond, which is hard to do, but my people say that it’s very important!!

 Where do dogs do their business?

 When nature calls, we must answer, right?
 That’s why there are DOGIPOT waste bags at every cabin so your people can pick up after you.
-The used bags can go in the trash can at your cabin or in one of the two DOGIPOT receptacles on either side of the pond.
+The used bags can go in the trash can at your cabin or in one the green DOGIPOT receptacles located around the property.
 There are also bags at the DOGIPOT stations in case your people forgot to bring one with them.
 With acres to cover, it is important for your people to keep an eye on where and when and clean it up, otherwise other guests or dogs may step in it before staff can find it and clean up.
 So, in consideration of yourself and others, please have your people clean up after you.
 You can go where you need to, but please not in the gardens.
 We want our flowers and vegetables to grow and thrive without being trampled by two or four feet.

 Are there bears nearby?

-Feed, yes.
-Eat, no. The goats and chix are boring vegetarians (not meat lovers like us ) and love greens.
-They are watching their waistlines so please limit foods to lettucy things with no calories or especially things that make them bloaty.
-There is a list of foods they like on a sign on the fence at their pen, but if you have any questions, just ask at the office.
-The chickens are usually fed organic feed, so they prefer organic produce, too, so that they produce organic eggs with .
+YES!
+The goats are boring vegetarians (not meat lovers like us) and love greens.
+They are watching their waistlines, so please limit foods to lettucy things with no calories and watch out for things that make them bloaty.
+What makes a goat bloat?
+(I do love good rhymes, and rhetorical questions – like who’s a good boy?!
+But I digress.)
+There is a sign with a list of good vs. dangerous goat snacks on the fence at their pen, but if you have any questions, just ask at the office.

 What are the big bird houses on poles with fences around them?

 Every year, purple martins migrate from South America all the way up the east coast east of the Mississippi.
-They like to be out in the open near water and are instrumental in containing the bug population.
-They are not afraid of people or dogs and may swoop close when babies are in the nest, but won’t attack.
-The fence is to give the fledglings a chance to survive ( one year dogs ate them : ( ) until they can fly off.
-They appear in March and stay till August and it is great to encourage them and enjoy their flying antics.
+They appear in March and stay until August and it is great to encourage them and enjoy their flying antics.
+They like to be out in the open near water and are instrumental in containing the insect population.
+They are not afraid of people or dogs and may swoop close when babies are in the nest, but they won’t attack.
+The fence is to give the fledglings a chance to survive until they can fly off.

 What kind of birds are in the small birdhouses?